Logan County is named for John Alexander Logan, a general in the Civil War and United Sates Senator.

 Contractor: Kaepernik & Jenkins

-See: The architect, John J Huddart of Denver, Colorado, designed courthouses in Colorado in Arapahoe County, Cheyenne County, Custer County, Elbert County, Saguache County, Summit County and Washington County and in Nebraska in Deuel County and Garden County.
+See: The architect, John J Huddart of Denver, Colorado, designed courthouses in Colorado in Adams County, Arapahoe County, Cheyenne County, Custer County, Elbert County, Saguache County, Summit County and Washington County and in Nebraska in Deuel County and Garden County.

 Note: The courthouse is a single, detached structure rectangular in shape, but with many projections.
 The structure has two and one-half stories set over a full basement, part of which rises above the ground.
 The main or north facade has eleven bays with others set inside the projections.
 The south facade has nine bays, the east facade seven bays, and the west facade seven bays.
 The building material is primarily beige-white brick set in courses of stretcher bond accentuated with white, terra cotta quoins.
 The structure has a low hipped roof.